totrash/code-challenge/README.md

  ## Explanation

- Solution allows to use json schema [standard](https://datatracker.ietf.org/doc/html/draft-wright-json-schema-01)to create schema for expected results
+ Solution allows to use json schema [standard](https://datatracker.ietf.org/doc/html/draft-wright-json-schema-01) to create schema for expected results
  This allow for easy validation of results in specs with json-schema gem

  ### Weaknesses